 Game misconduct penalties will result in a 1 game suspension and be reviewed by the Hockey League; at which point additional suspensions may be added.

 Fighting majors will all be reviewed by the Commissioner and participating players will receive an automatic game misconduct penalty and 2 game minimum suspension for their first offense.
 A player’s second offense will result in an automatic 3 game minimum suspension.
 A player’s third offense will result in the player being suspended for the remainder of the season, and eligibility for future seasons may be revoked at the discretion of the Hockey League and Commissioner.

 If a player is deemed to be the instigator in a fight, the play will be reviewed by the Hockey League and may result in additional suspensions.

-If a fight or other incident is not witnessed by the commissioner, player discipline decisions will be made by the commissioner after talking with officials and referencing the penalties called on the play, and security camera footage when applicable.
+If a fight or other incident is not witnessed by the commissioner, player discipline decisions will be made by the commissioner after obtaining details from officials, referencing the penalties called on the play, and security camera footage when applicable.

 Players leaving the bench during a fight will also be subject to suspensions, to be determined at the discretion of the Hockey League and Commissioner.

 Any player ejected from a game is to change in their locker room and leave the rink immediately.
 If a player refuses to leave the facility, additional discipline may be handed down to the offending player and team captain.

-If a player fights during the last 3 games of the season, the player will be automatically ineligible for playoffs and the suspension will carry over into the next season, as applicable.
+If a player fights during the last 3 games of the season, the player will automatically be ineligible for playoffs and the suspension will carry over into the next season, when applicable.

 Any player who receives 4 minor penalties in one game will receive an automatic game misconduct penalty.

-Any player receives 3 game misconducts in one season will be suspended for the remainder of the season, including playoffs.
+Any player who receives 3 game misconducts in one season will be suspended for the remainder of the season, including playoffs.